Instruction: DIY filament dry box – the ANYBOX V2

 Put the lid on the box and check whether the holder and the silica gel bag are seated properly.

-Step 5: Load the finished filament box and test it out
+Step 5: Load the finished filament box and test it

 If the filament blocks or can only be pushed through the outlet under a lot of pressure, the outlet and the PTFE tube must be checked for blockages or too small bore diameters and cleaned or replaced.